Student Exam Fee Policy and Reimbursement Procedures

 The state of Minnesota will reimburse the district or school after schools have paid the College Board directly and submitted a copy of their invoice to the Minnesota Department of Education.

-To receive reimbursement of exams, AP coordinators must submit a copy of their invoice to the Minnesota Department of Education.
-Email a PDF copy of your school’s invoice by June 15, 2020 to Jacqui McKenzie or by mail to: Jacqui McKenzie, Minnesota Department of Education, 1500 Highway 36 West, Roseville, MN 55113.
+To receive reimbursement of exams, AP coordinators must submit their AP Exam Invoice: State Copy to the Minnesota Department of Education.
+Email a PDF copy of your school’s invoice by June 15, 2021 to Jacqui McKenzie or by mail to: Jacqui McKenzie, Minnesota Department of Education, 1500 Highway 36 West, Roseville, MN 55113.